Impact of cavity geometry on microlaser dynamics: Supplemental material

 \subsubsection{Spatio-temporal dynamics}

-We measure the evolution of spatio-temporal lasing dynamics during a pump current pulse.
+We measure the evolution of spatio-temporal lasing dynamics during a pump current pulse of 2 $\mu$s length.
 We recorded single-sweep streak images of 10 ns length (temporal resolution about $30$~ps).
-The delay time $t_d$ between the streak image and the beginning of the current pulse is varied in the range of 0.3 -- 1.9 $\mu$s \cite{Bittner2018a}.
+While repeatedly pumping the lasers under identical conditions, we gradually shift the gated time window of measurement to scan the entire emission pulse.
+More specifically, the delay time $t_d$ between the streak image and the beginning of the current pulse is varied in the range of 0.3 -- 1.9 $\mu$s \cite{Bittner2018a}.
 Each streak image provides the spatio-temporal intensity pattern of lasing emission $I(x, t_d, t_d+t)$, where $t = 0$--$10$~ns is the time during one image.
 For each microlaser, $161$ consecutive images covering a total time of $1.61~\mu$s are measured, omitting only the transient dynamics at the start and end of the 2-$\mu$s-long pulses.
+These images are concatenated in the time domain to obtain microsecond-long traces.
 To account for cavity-to-cavity variations, we obtain streak images for five different devices for each cavity geometry.
-The examples for each cavity geometry are shown in Fig.~\ref{fig2}(a) of the main text.
+The examples for each cavity geometry are shown in Fig.~2(a) of the main text.

 Several dynamic processes in our microlasers contribute to the spatio-temporal fluctuations observed in the streak images \cite{kim2023spatiotemporal}.
 First, there are relatively strong intensity fluctuations with a rather narrow radio-frequency (RF) band, which appear as peaks in the short-term RF-spectra for some delay times $t_d$ during the current pulses and can be spatially localized as well.
-Second, we observe an ubiquitous spatio-temporal speckle caused by the beating of many lasing modes with different optical frequencies and spatial patterns \cite{Kim2021, Kim2022} and/or amplified spontaneous emission with broadband spectrum.
-This spatio-temporal speckle is common for multimode lasers like the ones investigated here but not the focus of the current study.
-Hence we will separate the first type of fluctuations, resulting from spatial filamentation and lasing instabilities, from the second type due to spatio-temporal interference.
+Second, we observe a ubiquitous spatio-temporal speckle caused by the beating of many lasing modes with different optical frequencies and spatial patterns \cite{Kim2021, Kim2022} and/or amplified spontaneous emission with a broad spectrum.
+This spatio-temporal speckle is common for multimode lasers like the ones investigated here but is not the focus of the current study.
+Hence we will separate the first type of fluctuations, resulting from filamentation and lasing instabilities, from the second type due to spatio-temporal interference.